-The Sun is an active and variable star.
-Well known signatures of the 11-year activity cycle are sunspots, flares, and coronal mass ejections.
-During solar flares an enormous amount of energy is released within a short time of some seconds to hours.
-The activity phenomena are determined by the solar magnetic field.
-Our work in the research group »Physics of the Sun« is focused on the observation and analysis of the magnetic activity in the solar atmosphere.
-That is done by optical and by radio astronomical methods.
-Due to its proximity the Sun can be well observed with high spatial and temporal resolution.
-Learning from the Sun to understand other stars – this is one aim of the research topic »Solar-Stellar Connection«.
-Our technical civilization is sensitive to the solar activity.
-This became apparent, e.g., during the sequence of strong flares in October/November 2003.
-The impact of solar activity on the terrestrial surroundings is summarized in the term »Space Weather«.
-The improved understanding of the solar activity is important for Astrophysics and for the human civilization.
+The Sun is an active star.
+Well-known signatures of the 11-year activity cycle are sunspots, flares, and coronal mass ejections.
+All activity phenomena are determined by the solar magnetic field.
+Our work in the research section “Solar Physics” is focused on the observation and analysis of the magnetic activity in the solar atmosphere.
+Since the Sun is our nearest star, it can be observed with otherwise unattainable spatial and temporal resolution.
+The AIP performs such observations with ground-based telescopes in the optical and radio range as well as with space probes.
+Learning from the Sun to understand other stars – this is one aim of the research topic “Solar-Stellar Connection”.